Mark Wiseman: Career

-From 2016 to 2019, Wiseman was a Senior Managing Director at BlackRock, Global Head of Active Equities, Chairman of its alternatives business, and Chairman of BlackRock’s Global Investment Committee.
-He was also on BlackRock’s Global Executive Committee.
-On December 5, 2019, Wiseman was fired from his position at BlackRock following a failure to report a consensual relationship with a subordinate employee under his reporting line. in violation of the company’s relationship at work policy.
-Wiseman stated in an internal memo “I engaged in a consensual relationship with one of our colleagues without reporting it.
-I regret my mistake and I accept responsibility for my actions.”
+From 2016 to 2019, Wiseman was a Senior Managing Director at BlackRock, Global Head of Active Equities, Chairman of its alternatives business, and Chairman of BlackRock's Global Investment Committee.
+He was also on BlackRock's Global Executive Committee.
+On December 5, 2019, Wiseman was fired from his position at BlackRock following a failure to report a consensual relationship with a subordinate employee under his reporting line. in violation of the company's relationship at work policy.
+Wiseman stated in an internal memo "I engaged in a consensual relationship with one of our colleagues without reporting it.
+I regret my mistake and I accept responsibility for my actions."

 Wiseman advised various businesses, most recently joining Lazard as a part-time Senior Advisor.
 He is also a Senior Advisor to Boston Consulting Group and Hillhouse Capital.

-He is a co-founder and Chair of the Century Initiative, a lobbying group focused on increasing Canada's population to 100 million by 2100.

 Wiseman is the Co-Founder and former Chairman of FCLTGlobal (formerly Focusing Capital on the Long Term), an organization that encourages longer-term approaches in business and investing, which was set up by BlackRock, CPPIB, Dow, McKinsey & Company and Tata in 2016.

 In June 2020, Wiseman was named the new chair of the Alberta Investment Management Corporation.
+In a BNN Bloomberg interview, Wiseman advocated for immigration levels to be increased to 500,000 in order to rehabilitate Canada after the COVID-19 pandemic.
+"One of the things we do very well in this country, is bring and integrate new people," he claimed.
+He stepped down from AIMCo in 2023.
+During his time there, Wiseman donated his salary to the United Way of Alberta.

+In March 2025, Prime Minister Mark Carney added Wiseman to his council of advisors on Canada-U.S. relations, established in January by Justin Trudeau.

 Personal life

-Wiseman had a common-law relationship with a woman he met in 1992 on his first day at University of Toronto (Marcia Moffat, currently Country Head of Canada for BlackRock, who joined the firm a year before Wiseman).
-Their relationship ended after he was fired from BlackRock in 2019 for having an undisclosed relationship with a subordinate.
+For more than twenty years, Wiseman was in a common-law relationship with Marcia Moffat, whom he met on his first day at University of Toronto.
+The country head of Canada for BlackRock, Moffat joined the firm a year before Wiseman.
+They have two sons.